Angyman1337/Cheezburger.exe-Semi-Destructive/README.md

 Even if it says SEMI you should still use a virtual machine

-epilsepy warning! if you have epilsepy you shoudn't run this.
+epilsepy warning! if you have epilsepy you shoudn't run any of these malware!